Aadhaar Enrollment: What Mandatory Documents You Need

-Aadhaar is a unique 12-digit identification number that is very important for people living in India.
-Think of it as your special digital identity card.
+Aadhaar is a unique 12-digit identification number that is essential for people living in India.
+It serves as your official digital identity card.
 It helps to prove who you are and where you live, making many everyday tasks much simpler.
 To get your Aadhaar, you need to provide some official papers, and understanding which ones are needed is the first step.

 Understanding What Aadhaar Is For You